Purpose Discovery

 Who you are

-Each score reflects not intensity of feeling but honest self-description.
-A low score is as valid as a high one — it's telling you something true.
+Each score reflects honest self-description.
+A low score tells you something just as true as a high one.

 Your full picture

-Unlock your remaining 4 career matches — each with a full explanation of why it fits, what the work actually looks like day to day, and concrete next steps.
+Unlock your remaining 4 career matches, each with a full explanation of why it fits and what to do next.

-Full results for $9 — one time, no subscription ever.
+Full results for $9 — one time, no subscription.

 Where do you go from here?